rrbarioni/dog-breed-recognition/README.md

         |-- initial_enroller.ipynb
     |-- models/
 ````
-- Now, follow the instructions at *dog-breed-recognition/src/initial_enroller.ipynb* to generate embeddings from the training set, which will be stored at *dog-breed-recognition/models/initial_enroll.pkl*.
+- Follow the instructions at *dog-breed-recognition/src/initial_enroller.ipynb* to generate embeddings from the training set, which will be stored at *dog-breed-recognition/models/initial_enroll.pkl*;
+- After cloning the repository locally (let's call it *root/*), create a directory called *models/* inside of it (so it should be *root/models/*) and place the generated training set embeddings from Google Colab (*dog-breed-recognition/models/initial_enroll.pkl*) there.

 #### Using the dog breed enroller

-- After cloning the repository locally (let's call it *root/*), create a directory called *models/* inside of it (so it should be *root/models/*) and place the generated embedder from Google Colab (*dog-breed-recognition/models/embedder.pth*) there.
-Also, place the generated training set embeddings from Google Colab (*dog-breed-recognition/models/initial_enroll.pkl*) there.

 For usage on an input new dog breed, you may refer to *root/src/enroll.py*; from a directory containing images from the same dog breed, the enroller dynamically adds this dog breed to a classifier, in order to be recognized when inputting new dog image samples of that dog breed.